nicolocarpignoli/GeoAR.js/README.md

 See the [AR.js Changelog](https://github.com/jeromeetienne/AR.js/blob/master/CHANGELOG.md).

-Refer to [AR.js issues](https://github.com/jeromeetienne/AR.js/issues) for about this repository.
+Refer to [AR.js issues](https://github.com/jeromeetienne/AR.js/issues) for problems and feature requests about this project.

 **Please do not open issues here but directly on AR.js using 'location-based' label.**

-Soon the issues section of this repo will be closed.

 ## Overview